 2. If your players character does not have an ability score of 8 or lower, have them make one of them 8.

-This simple ruling will ensure that everyone’s character has something they’re good at and something they’re bad at.
-It will enable to the party to work cohesively and naturally give each player character moments to shine in different situations.
+This simple ruling will ensure that everyone’s character has something they’re good at and something they’re bad at, letting the party work cohesively and giving each character moments to shine.
+Tools like The DM’s Ark can help you track characters, their flaws, and growth over your campaign, making every story arc more meaningful.
 Happy gaming!

 Leave a Reply